zalando/postgres-operator/docs/reference/cluster_manifest.md

 ## Custom TLS certificates

 Those parameters are grouped under the `tls` top-level key.
+Note, you have to define `spiloFSGroup` in the Postgres cluster manifest or `spilo_fsgroup` in the global configuration before adding the `tls` section'.

 * **secretName**
   By setting the `secretName` value, the cluster will switch to load the given